au-cru/site/content/more-info.md

 - While in RStudio:
     - Using `?` for help with specific functions, e.g. `?mean`
     - Using `??` for help with key terms or words, e.g. `??ggplot2` for anything related to ggplot2

+## Content Use and Re-Use

+See the [License](../license/) page for details on re-use and attribution.